Abenomics

 The implementation of quantitative easing by the Bank of Japan would be the first arrow in the quiver of an aggressive monetary policy.

-In Japan, deflation and low-interest rates have continued for a long time, and there isn't much more opportunity to cut the nominal interest rate.
+In Japan, deflation and low-interest rates had continued for a long time, and there was not much opportunity to cut the nominal interest rate.
 Because of this, quantitative easing was viewed as a strategy to raise prices while lowering the real interest rate.

-The BOJ continues to carry out its quantitative easing strategy, which involves ruthless purchases of Japanese government bonds to infuse enormous quantities of money into the economy.
+The BOJ continued to carry out its quantitative easing strategy, which involves ruthless purchases of Japanese government bonds to infuse enormous quantities of money into the economy.

-The intention is to establish a sense of expectation among market participants that prices would rise.
+The intention was to establish a sense of expectation among market participants that prices would rise.

 The Bank of Japan (BOJ) began a massive asset acquisition program in which it made yearly purchases of assets totaling $660 billion.

-When central banks worry that their country's economy is entering a deflationary spiral, in which there is no spending and hence no money being made, prices decrease, and there are small profits and growth, if any.
+The BOJ followed this policy program due to its fear of the Japanese economy falling into a deflationary spiral.
+That would mean there is no spending and hence no money being made, prices would then decrease, and there would be only small profits and growth, if any.

-The purpose of negative interest rates is to encourage lending and spending rather than saving and hoarding.
+The purpose of negative interest rates in this case was to encourage lending and spending rather than saving and hoarding.

 Fiscal Policy

-While strongly declaring the political resolve to restore Japan's fiscal balance over the medium and long term, the administration controlled short-term fiscal policy in a timely and flexible manner.
+While strongly declaring the political resolve to restore Japan's fiscal balance over the medium and long term, the Abe government controlled short-term fiscal policy in a timely and flexible manner.

 Economic recovery measures totaling 20.2 trillion yen ($210 billion)—of which 10.3 trillion ($116 billion) was direct government spending—started the fiscal stimulus in 2013.